maveric-coder/Terraform/README.md

 |terraform state show|Show details of a resource tracked in the Terraform State file.|

-Create a main.tf file to deploy docker containe and see substate command in action
+Create a main.tf file to deploy docker container and see substate command in action
 ```tf
 # Configure the Docker provider
 provider "docker" {}